pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 ### GitHub

-The GitHub block describes settings for Pulumi Deployments' GitHub integration.
+The GitHub block describes the settings for Pulumi Deployments' GitHub integration.

 * **repository** (string): The GitHub repository that contains the Pulumi program to deploy.
 * **deployCommits** (boolean): True to run `update` deployments for each commit pushed to the configured branch.